Call Today! 888-234-8376

 Most life insurance policies require a medical exam and access to your medical history.
-Being terminally ill will disqualify you from fully underwritten whole life insurance and term life insurance.
-That being said, it’s not too late for you to purchase a life insurance policy.
+Being terminally ill will disqualify you from fully underwritten permanent life insurance policy and term life insurance policy.
+However, policies that don't ask health questions and don't require a medical exam are fair game.

-Is there a life insurance policy for terminally ill patients?
+Is there a life insurance policy for terminally ill cancer patients?

-There is not a life insurance policy specifically for terminally ill patients, but there is a life insurance policy that you can qualify for as a terminally ill patient, called a guaranteed issue life insurance policy.
+There is no specific life insurance policy for terminally ill cancer patients, but there is a life insurance policy that you can qualify for as a terminally ill patient, called a guaranteed issue life insurance policy.

 This type of policy will offer face amounts typically ranging from $1,000 to $25,000.
 The main purpose of this coverage is to provide final expense and burial insurance.
 We have put together a list of our favorite burial insurance and final expense companies.

 Terminal illness riders are not the same thing as life insurance for the terminally ill.
 This rider, also called an Accelerated Death Benefit, allows you to draw from your death benefit early if you're diagnosed with a terminal illness.
 If you already have a terminal diagnosis, however, it's probably too late to buy this rider.